 In the School of Integrative Plant Science (SIPS) we are making breakthroughs in understanding how microbes and other organisms interact with plants leading either to beneficial interactions or disease.
-The following examples illustrate some of the ways in which SIPS faculty are characterizing these interactions and using their findings to promote outcomes that enhance plant health and disease resistance

 Exploring beneficial interactions with other organisms to more effectively promote plant health

 - Maria Harrison 's group studies arbuscular mycorrizhal fungi which form associations with the roots of flowering plants and provide plants with phosphate in exchange for other nutrients.
 Understanding the molecular interactions that underlie phosphate transfer and development of symbiotic interactions may reveal new strategies for optimizing nutrient transfer to the host plant

 - Teresa Pawlowska's group studies also studies arbuscular mycorrizhal fungi and how bacterial endosymbionts of the fungi contribute to the symbiotic relationship.